TechxArtisanStudio/Openterface/docs/basic-testing.md

 !!! tip

-    You can utilize this [online keyboard testing tool](https://en.key-test.ru/) on both the host and target computers to verify whether their keystrokes are synchronized.
+    You can utilize online keyboard testing tool on both the host and target computers to verify whether their keystrokes are synchronized.

 ## Text Transfer 📝
 - Text Transfer Functionality: Verify that the host application can successfully transfer text from the host computer to the target device using [ASCII codes](https://theasciicode.com.ar/).